ulario/kotaka/FHS.md

 All entries are to be kept in alphabetical order.

-bin
+=bin=
     Symlink to the DGD binary

-docs
+=docs=
     Documentation for github

-mud
+=mud=
     root directory for LPC environment